-Grant recipients are required to use Ohio's Early Learning Assessment with children who are ECE funded.
-For the 2020-2021 school year, programs must complete the 10 required Learning Progressions during the fall and spring windows and are encouraged to use the assessment throughout the year.
-There are four assessment windows during the 2020-2021 year:
+Grant recipients must use Ohio's Early Learning Assessment with children who are ECE funded.
+For the 2021-2022 school year, programs must complete the 10 required Learning Progressions during the fall and spring windows and are encouraged to use the assessment throughout the year.
+There are four assessment windows during the 2021-2022 year: